Auto enrolment compliant in eight simple steps

 When?
-Within five months after your staging date
+Within five months of your duties start date.

 Step seven: Perform your regular duties

-Your auto enrolment duties don’t stop once your staging date has passed.
-In fact, you’ll need to perform steps three to six regularly for as long as you continue to employ people.
+Once your auto enrolment duties have started, they don’t stop.
+In fact, you’ll need to go through steps three to six for as long as you continue to employ people.
+You’ll need to:

 Assess your staff (every pay period)

-Every time you pay an employee who you haven’t had to auto enrol before (including new staff), you’ll need to assess them – just like you did on your staging date.
-If any employees are now classed as eligible jobholders, you’ll then need to either auto enrol them into your scheme or use postponement for them.
+Every time you pay an employee who you haven’t had to auto enrol before (including new staff), you’ll need to assess them – just like you did on your duties start date.
+If any employees have become eligible jobholders, you’ll then need to either auto enrol them into your scheme or use postponement for them.

-If any of your staff who’ve been auto enrolled onto your scheme choose to leave it within one month of being enrolled, this is known as opting out.
+Any member of staff who has been auto enrolled onto your scheme can choose to leave it within one month of being enrolled.
+This is known as opting out.

 You’ll need to keep records of how you’ve met your legal duties, including:

-- The names and addresses of those you’ve enrolled onto your pension scheme
+- The names and addresses of the members you’ve enrolled onto your pension scheme

-- Records showing when money was paid into your pension scheme
+- When money was paid into your pension scheme

-- Records of any requests to join or leave your pension scheme
+- Any requests to join or leave your pension scheme

 - Your pension scheme reference number